manju-minji/swift/exercises/sublist/README.md

 # Sublist

+Write a function to determine if a list is a sublist of another list.

-Given two lists determine if the first list is contained within the second list, if the second list is contained within the first list, if both lists are contained within each other or if none of these are true.
+Write a function that given two lists determines if the first list is contained within the second list, if the second list is contained within the first list, if both lists are contained within each other or if none of these are true.

 Specifically, a list A is a sublist of list B if by dropping 0 or more elements from the front of B and 0 or more elements from the back of B you get a list